kumuluz/kumuluzee-samples/kumuluzee-streaming-kafka/kumuluzee-streaming-kafka-producer/README.md

 You have to add the Kafka Producer configuration using any KumuluzEE configuration source.

-For example, you can use config.properties file, placed in resources folder:
+For example, you can use config.yaml file, placed in resources folder:

 ```yaml
 kumuluzee: